michaelwittig/node-syslog-pipe/README.md

 # cinovo-syslog-pipe

-cinovo-syslog-pipe can forward syslog udp packages to [cinovo-logger](https://github.com/cinovo/node-logger)
+cinovo-syslog-pipe can forward syslog udp packages to [cinovo-logger](https://github.com/cinovo/node-logger).
+It can help you to send logs from your system to AWS SQS or SNS.

 ## Getting started

-### At first you must install the pipe.
+### At first you must install the pipe

     npm install -g cinovo-syslog-pipe